 In 2018, LCFS opened the newly constructed Trinity House Group Home for young men ages 14-21 who are developing independent living skills.
 Substantial renovations were initiated for the old group home structure, which will open in 2020 as StopGap Emergency Shelter Group Home.
 In 2019, LCFS launched the INSPIRE (Identify Needs, Support Potential, Increase Resiliency & Empowerment) program, utilizing a 2Gen Services approach (to serve not only each member of the family as individuals, but address the needs of the family as a whole.
-Looking forward, LCFS is poised to begin providing services for youth who have exited the Foster Care system and are experiencing homelessness in the Pando Aspen Grove of Community Heights Permanent Supportive Housing program.
-Construction for a new 30-unit apartment complex is currently underway, and LCFS plans to initiate services in mid-2021.
+In 2021, LCFS added Pando Aspen Grove of Community Heights (Pando) Permanent Supportive Housing program to serve young adults who have exited the Foster Care/Child Welfare system and are experiencing homelessless.
+Pando provides not only affordable housing, but also a wide array of voluntary supportive services to help tenants transition to independent living.

 Today, we are pleased to carry on the work of the German immigrants who came before us, and to carry on their hope to link children, their families, and the community together for a brighter future.
 We hope you will join us.